This post contains affiliate links.

 Lucinda Sage-Midgorden © 2023

 Lucinda is the author of The Space Between Time, an award finalist in the “Fiction: Fantasy” category of the 2017 Best Book Awards.

 Have you ever experienced life shattering events?
-Yeah, most of us have.
+Yeah, after the last few years, most of us have.
 In The Space Between Time, Jenna Holden gets slammed by her fiancé walking out, her mother’s untimely death, and losing her job all in one week.
 But she receives unexpected help when she finds her three-times great-grandmother’s journals and begins the adventure of a lifetime.